The MGroup Partnership – Privacy Notice

 Please read this Notice carefully and ensure that you understand our rights and responsibilities under it.

 We are the data controller of personal data provided to us.
 We have appointed an initial point of contact for data security related issues, including any questions you may have in relation to this Notice, whom you can contact at email@example.com.
 In this Notice, we or us usually refers to The MGroup Partnership, registered as a data controller with the ICO under registration number Z6617957.

-However, if you are dealing with The MGroup Financial Services Ltd (ICO registration number Z1908332), The MGroup Corporate Finance LLP (ICO registration number Z2871573) or The MGroup Computer Solutions LLP (ICO registration number Z2253931) then where applicable to your dealings with any of those entities we or us refers to it.
+However, if you are dealing with The MGroup Financial Services Ltd (ICO registration number Z1908332), The MGroup Corporate Finance LLP (ICO registration number Z2871573) The MGroup Computer Solutions LLP (ICO registration number Z2253931) or The MGroup Secretarial Services Limited (ICO registration number ZA440334) then where applicable to your dealings with any of those entities we or us refers to it.
 All the MGroup entities have their main offices at Cranbrook House, 287-291 Banbury Road, Oxford OX2 7JQ.